Plant DetailShow Menu

 Description

-The Burford Chinese Holly grows best in rich, well-drained, and slightly acidic soils.
-It is tolerant of most soils except poorly-drained ones and can be grown in full to partial sun.
+The Burford holly grows best in rich, well-drained, and slightly acidic soils.
+It is tolerant of most soils except poorly drained ones and can be grown in full to partial sun.
 If planted in shady areas, fruit and flower production is significantly reduced.
 It is dense and tolerates severe pruning.
 It can be trimmed to form a rounded large shrub, a small tree, or a hedge.
 Pruning should be done in late winter.
+When pruning, keep in mind that blossoms and fruit will appear on new growth.
 It is drought tolerant once established, low maintenance, and easy to grow.

 The fruit and evergreen leaves make for winter interest in the home landscape.
 The spiny leaves make this a good choice for a barrier or privacy screen or use as a formal impenetrable hedge.
 It may be planted as a specimen, used in small groups, or planted along a foundation.
-The Burford Chinese Holly can also be pruned to form an attractive vase-shaped small tree.
+The Burford holly can also be pruned to form an attractive vase-shaped small tree.
+It is recommended for Asian, winter, English and pollinator gardens.

 Quick ID Hints: